These magnificent creatures are a big attraction in central Norway's Dovre mountains. Find out more about the musk oxen of Norway.

 Characteristics of the musk ox

 6. Musk oxen are as heavy as they look.
 A fully grown adult musk ox can weigh as much as 450 kilograms.

 7. The musk ox is a peaceful animal, but caution is required.
 They will attack humans when they feel threatened, with such attacks potentially lethal.
 It is recommended to keep a safe distance of at least 200 meters in the wild.

 8. They live for up to 20 years.
 In the wild, a musk ox can expect to live for approximately 12-20 years.
 Its long, shaggy hair helps see it through the harsh winters, while the herd works together to defend from wolves, the main predator.

 9. Musk oxen are faster than humans.
 They may look big and bulky, but an attacking musk ox will catch you.
-Can you move from 0 to 40mph in one second?
+Can you run at 60kph?
 They can!

 10 Musk oxen live in herds.
 The herds typically number 15-20, which can be slightly smaller in the winter.
 There is an age-based hierarchy among both males and females.

 11. Their closest relatives may surprise you.
 As a member of the subfamily Caprinae of the family Bovidae, muskoxen are more closely related to sheep and goats than to other oxen.